sbstn98/simpletodoapplandingpage/README.md

 # simpletodoapplandingpage

-A landing page for my simple todo app
+A Landingpage for my simple To-Do App, build with bulma.io Framework and Vanilla Javascript.

+Functions:

+- A responsive Landingpage

+Used Technologies:

+- HTML
+- CSS
+- Vanilla Javascript
+- bulma.io Framework